Creating a greener future for Alston Moor

 - a lack of local employment and opportunities

 - threats to schools and health services

-- pockets of fuel poverty due to the old traditional stone homes that many residents live in
+- high levels of fuel poverty due to the old traditional stone homes that many residents live in

-The Greenprint focuses on making a difference to people’s day-to-day quality of life, creating long-term benefit to the local economy and mitigating the effects of climate change.
+The Greenprint focused on making a difference to people’s day-to-day quality of life, creating long-term benefit to the local economy and mitigating the effects of climate change.

-A community ready to face the challenges that national and global politics throw at it, with policies in place through a Neighbourhood Plan to mitigate the effects of climate change and benefit the community.
+A community ready to face the challenges that national and global politics throw at it, with policies in place through community-led planning to mitigate the effects of climate change and benefit the community.

 A strong, self-sufficient community growing their own food and benefiting from their own sources of community renewable energy, with warm homes, lower fuel bills and zero fuel poverty.